If you missed out on the first post (20-16), I have decided to share my top 20 popular Psychology books of all time.

 - Reciprocation – Be wary of people who try to give you things for free.
 We often feel indebted to them and try to repay the favour.
 If you take something that is free, make sure that you actually want it.

-- Social Proof – When uncertain, we look to others for what is the right thing to do, and then tend to follow suit.
-This is why testimonials are so effective, even if they are fake, and why Psychologists are not allowed to use them when marketing their services.
+- Social Proof – When uncertain, we look to others for what is the right thing to do and follow suit.
+This is why testimonials are so compelling, even if they are fake, and why Psychologists are not allowed to use them when marketing their services.

 - Commitment and Consistency – Nobody likes to be seen as a flake or a hypocrite.
-We like to be seen as consistent in regards to our values and attitudes, and committed in regards to our actions, especially once we have publicly declared what they will be.
-This is why I wrote my 2016: The Year of Accountability post.
-I am more likely to stick to my goals for the year as soon as I put them out there for the world to see.
+We want to be seen as consistent in regards to our values and attitudes, and committed in regards to our actions, especially once we have publicly declared what they will be.
+I am more likely to stick to my goals as soon as I put them out there for the world to see.

 Read it if: You’d like to learn more about the six universal principles of persuasion, how to use them to ethically persuade other people, and how to defend yourself against them when they are used by marketers, salespeople and other manipulative people in your life.